Brigitte Bardot Sings: Critical reception

 Billboard highlighted the album as a "Pop Special Merit", noting its attractive packaging and potential appeal to fans of the French film star.
-The review emphasized the added visual and textual elements included in the album presentation and described it as "exquisitely put-together".

 Cash Box praised Bardot's energetic and "zestful" singing style, calling the album an impressive outing.
 The review suggested that Bardot's musical approach aligned with her film persona and anticipated the album would perform well commercially due to its teen-oriented content and appealing cover design.

 The critic from Brazilian magazine Revista do Rádio wrote that while Bardot "is not a singer and never will be (at least not a good one)", her distinctive vocal style might still appeal to some listeners.
 He singled out "La madrague" and "Les amis de la musique" as the standout tracks, dismissing the rest as merely "okay".

 Richie Unterberger of AllMusic wrote that the album was a "spirited but erratic endeavor", characterized by uneven material and arrangements.
 Bardot's singing was described as limited, but her delivery focused more on projecting personality and charm than technical skill.
 The review notes a theatrical quality in the songs, linked to vaudeville-cabaret traditions, and highlights the contributions of writers such as Jean-Max Rivière, Gérard Bourgeois, and Serge Gainsbourg.
-Tracks like "L'Appareil à Sous" and "La Madrague" were singled out as stronger moments.
+Tracks like "L'appareil à sous" and "La Madrague" were singled out as stronger moments.